 This mirrors findings from the CIPD's 2023 Reward Management Survey: while 89% of organisations offer some form of recognition, only 34% evaluate whether it actually works.

-Only 1.6% formally track ROI.
-And here's what the size data adds: even at enterprise level, not a single respondent does it formally.
+Only 1.6% of UK organisations formally track ROI on their gifting programme - even at enterprise level, not a single respondent does it formally.

 The "want to but don't know how" group is the most interesting.
 They're the most enthusiastic believers in gifting's impact (83% believe it works) - but they can't prove it to anyone else.
 The full report includes a simple measurement framework for this group.
 Download it here.

 At 251-1,000 employees, 68% cite inconsistent manager participation.
 At this scale, recognition has to come from managers.
 And they need tools that make it ridiculously easy - nudges, pre-loaded budgets, one-click sending.
-Huggg's plans are designed for exactly this.
+Huggg's plans are designed for exactly this, with recognition budgets that make manager-led gifting take 30 seconds.

 That puts you ahead of 98.4% of the organisations in this survey.